joney000/Java-Competitive-Programming/README.md

 # Java-Competitive-Programming

-In This Repository, I wrote most of all the most common Algorithms and Data Structures efficiently written in Java8.
+In This Repository, I wrote most of all the most common Algorithms and Data Structures efficiently written in Java.

 These Pre-cooked and well-tested codes help to implement larger hackathon problems in lesser time.